KosmosisDire/TeammateRevive/README.md

-# Teammate Revival

 ## Description:
 Survivors can revive their fallen colleagues, but it comes at the price of their own health.
 A skull marks where the player died.
-Stand within the circle to begin, but stay at your own risk ;)
+Stand within the circle to begin, but stay at your own risk :)

 ## To Do:
 * Allow an interaction to start reviving a player (rather than automatically starting when inside the circle.
 * Add customizability / config
-* Make circle more visible
 * Test it on the real network rather than only on splitscreen
+* Add better indicator for how close the player is to revival

 ## Change Notes:

+* 2.1.0
+    * Visual Changes
+        * Made range circle more visible
+        * Made damage effect less visible (only shows damage numbers)
+        * Shows healing numbers on the player skull
+        * light now goes back to red if you leave the revival radius
+    * Revival should now be quicker
+    * Config items DO NOT WORK, but I can't figure out how to get rid of them without the user deleting the file
+    * Players can now use up all their health down to 1HP while reviving someone.

 * 2.0.0
     * Major visual update